alonso-m/bitbucket-arm-docker/README.md

 This Docker container makes it easy to get an instance of Bitbucket up and running.

 ** We strongly recommend you run this image using a specific version tag instead of latest.
-This is because image reference by the latest tag changes often and we cannot guarantee that it will be backwards compatible. **
+This is because the image referenced by the latest tag changes often and we cannot guarantee that it will be backwards compatible. **

 # Quick Start